 Our communities will need to develop disciplined, proportional responses to the challenges Electrification poses.
 Strategies for energy efficiency and the equitable distribution of Electrification’s benefits must balance building capacity for increased consumption.

-How do we define “electrification” and is it the same everywhere?
+The two-day discussion reviewed the issues surrounding electrification with the following thoughts in mind: How do we define “electrification” and is it the same everywhere?

 How are the community’s needs and concerns being addressed as the infrastructure for electrification become more prevalent?